ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-docking-server.md

 | `bool` | false   |

 Description
 :   Whether the robot is docking with the dock forward or backward in motion.
-This parameter is deprecated.
-Use the dock plugin's `dock_direction` parameter instead.

 ### **`dock_prestaging_tolerance`**